Solar Panel Cost Per Watt in Pakistan Image

 TrinaN-Type Monocrystalline28.75550W15,813

-A-Grade Tier 1 Panels
+A-Grade Tier-1 Solar Panels

 Brand & SpecificationPrice Per Watt (PKR)Panel Price (PKR)

-Longi Hi-Mo 7 N-type 580W30.2517,545
+Longi Hi-Mo 7 N-Type 580W30.2517,545

 B-Grade Panels